Kubernetes Lifecycle Intelligence

 EOL Risk Score™

-Kubernetes 1.33 entered maintenance mode on April 28, 2026 and reaches full end of life on June 28, 2026.
-In maintenance mode, only critical security patches are backported — no new features, no bug fixes, no general security hardening.
-After June 28, nothing is backported at all.
+Kubernetes 1.33 entered maintenance mode on April 28, 2026 and reached full end of life on June 28, 2026.
+Since that date, nothing is backported at all — no security patches, no bug fixes, no hardening.

 If you're running 1.33 in managed services: GKE, EKS, and AKS all have their own extended support windows that may push past the upstream EOL date, but at additional cost.
 Check your managed service provider's documentation for specific dates.